An attorney can do what you have authorized them to do. You can still act for yourself unless you lack capacity.

 If you lack capacity, an accounting can be requested by another person.
 That can be a person you named for this purpose in the power of attorney document.
 If no person is named, an adult member of your family can request an accounting.
 If you have named both a personal and property attorney, they can also request that the other do an accounting.

 If you or someone asking on your behalf cannot get an accounting from the attorney, the Public Guardian and Trustee can be asked to direct that the attorney make an accounting.
 As well, any interested party can ask the Public Guardian and Trustee to direct that an accounting be made.
-The Public Guardian and Trustee can direct that an accounting be made or investigate to ensure that an accounting is accurate.
+The Public Guardian and Trustee can direct that an accounting be made when they consider it appropriate or necessary.
+They can also investigate an accounting to ensure that it is is accurate.
 If the Public Guardian and Trustee does not direct an accounting, or the attorney fails to provide an accounting after being directed to do so, a court application can be made.

 When an enduring power of attorney comes to an end every property attorney must provide a final accounting.
 The final accounting must be provided within six months of the power of attorney coming to an end.
 If no final accounting is provided an application for a court order directing the attorney to provide it can be made.

 Your attorney is entitled to be paid for their services.
 You can set this fee.
 If you have not set the fee The Powers of Attorney Regulations set out the maximum amount that an attorney under an enduring power of attorney can charge.
 A court order can also be made to set the fee.